saiho/future-foods-raspberry/README.md

 There are two ways of making permanent system changes when OverlayFS is active:

 1. Execute `mount -o remount,rw /media/root-ro`, make the changes under `/media/root-ro/`, and then `mount -o remount,ro /media/root-ro/`.
-If the files updated in `/media/root-ro/` have been also modified in `/` and stay in memory, you won't see the changes made in `/media/root-ro/` propagated to `/` immediately.
+If the files updated in `/media/root-ro/` were also modified in `/` and stay in memory, you won't see the changes made in `/media/root-ro/` propagated to `/` immediately.
 2. Execute `overlayroot-chroot` and make the changes.
 If after exiting, the changes are not visible, run `mount -o remount /` to synchronize.

-To disable OverlayFS, using one of the two methods described, comment with `#` the only line of `/etc/overlayroot.local.conf` and reboot.
+To disable OverlayFS, using one of the two methods described, uncomment the first line of `/etc/overlayroot.local.conf` and comment (with `#`) the second line.
+Then reboot.

-To re-enable just remove the comment character `#` and reboot.
+To re-enable just revert the line comments and reboot.

 ## Starting and stoping the service on demand